tadeubarbosa/teed-blog/README.md

 The idea for that project was create an website from another creators of blogs, in other words, an website to make blogs.
 > like: Blogger, Wordpress (the online platform), and many others.

+##### the development

+I was design it in Behance.
+Please, see it in: https://www.behance.net/gallery/55453755/teedblog

 ##### the technologies

 The technologies that I was want to use here are: PHP, SASS, and related.